ConvertKit/convertkit-wordpress/readme.txt

 - Send free content, such as a PDF
 - Display when the user is about to leave the page
-- Subscribe to a newsletter, with powerful tagging and segmentation options
+- Subscribe to an email newsletter, with powerful tagging and segmentation options

 Embedding ConvertKit forms on your WordPress web site with the ConvertKit Plugin is quick and simple: